 On the grounds where the current World Trade Center sits, families will find a number of places to learn about the history of the area and the tragedy that occurred there.
 There are plaques around Ground Zero with information on the preservation of the site as well.

-This is a great teaching moment for children who didn’t live through the tragedy but who should know what the country went through.
+This is a great teaching moment for children who didn’t live through the 9/11 attacks but who should know what the country went through during this time in American history.

 4. There’s a sense of togetherness